Kuber2209/PUrge--Task-Manager-1/README.md

 This guide contains four main sections:
 1.  **Local Testing:** How to run the app on your computer for testing before deployment.
 2.  **Version Control with Git:** How to track changes to your code locally and push them to GitHub.
-3.  **Public Deployment:** How to make your app live on the internet.
+3.  **Public Deployment:** How to make your app live on the internet using services like Vercel or Firebase.

 ---